muratk5n/thirdwave/en/index.md

 ---

-Business Insider: "Marc Cohodes who famously predicted the collapse of FTX and Silvergate Capital Corporation (NYSE:SI) has more stocks to call out..
+Business Insider: "Marc Cohodes who famously predicted the collapse of FTX and Silvergate Capital Corporation has more stocks to call out..
 The mainstream media is lazy and could be co-conspirators in the Sam Bankman-Fried, FTX and Silvergate downfalls, the short seller said"

 ---